GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
+> ### I don't believe in the sort of eureka moment idea.
+I think it's a myth.
+I'm very suspicious that actually Archimedes had been thinking about that problem for a long time.
 >
-> ~ *Alan Turing*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts